envycontent/haiku-user-manual/content/add-a-text-tile-to-your-profile.rst

    :align: center

 Log in to the site and go to your profile.
-Click on the **Edit my profile** button on the top left hand side of the screen.
+Click the **Edit my profile** button on the top left hand side of the screen.

 Tiles
 -----